 Whatever the reason for changing a company name, it’s normally a very easy procedure which only costs £8 (when filed online).
 Read on to find out how to do this and what checks you should carry out before changing a company name.

 How to change your company name

-Before you apply to Companies House to change the name of your company or LLP, you must refer to the articles of association and any Shareholders’ Agreement or Partnership Agreement that may be in place.
-These documents will contain important information about the rules and restrictions on changing the name of the business.
+Before you apply to Companies House to change the name of your company, you must refer to the articles of association and any Shareholders’ Agreement or Partnership Agreement that may be in place.
+These documents will contain important information about the rules and restrictions on changing a company name.

-In most companies, the shareholders or guarantors will have to agree (either by a majority of 75% or unanimous agreement) to any change of company name, because it is a significant decision that could have a huge impact on the business.
-Likewise in LLPs.
+In most companies, the shareholders or guarantors (members) will have to agree (either by a majority of 75% or unanimous agreement) to any change of company name, because it is a significant decision that could have a huge impact on the business.
 In some companies, however, directors are granted the power to change the company name without member approval.

 Company name change authorised by members

 If the articles of association stipulate member approval to change the company name, they will be required to pass a special resolution at a general meeting (or by written resolution) to authorise the change.
 At least a 75% majority vote of the members will be required for the change to take effect.

 If the required majority is achieved, then the directors should record this in the minutes of the meeting (if applicable) and file the form NM01 ‘Notice of Change of Name by Resolution’, together with the resolution, at Companies House within 15 days.
 The NM01 form should include the following information:

 - existing company name in full (including ‘LTD’ or ‘Limited’ at the end)